-\$ Y N Y N Y N Y N Y N Y N Y N Y N Y N Net income from operation of a business \$ Y N Y N Y N Y N Y N Y N Y N Y N Cash value of all assets (checking, savings, CD, stocks, bonds) \$ Y N Y N Y N Y N Y N Y N Y N Y N Y N Cash value of all assets (checking, savings, CD, stocks, bonds) \$ Y N Y N Y N Y N Y N Y N Y N Y N Value of whole life insurance policies \$ Y N Y N Y N Y N Y N Y N Y N Interest or dividends from all assets \$ Social Security payments, annuities, retirement funds, pensions, or death benefits \$ Unemployment Benefits \$ Disability payments \$ Public assistance payments \$ Y N Y N Y N Y N Y N Social Security payments, annuities, retirement funds, pensions, or death benefits \$ Unemployment Benefits \$ Disability payments \$ Public assistance payments \$ Y N Y N Y N Y N \$ Unemployment Benefits \$ Disability payments \$ Public assistance payments \$ Y N Y N Y N Unemployment Benefits \$ Disability payments \$ Public assistance payments \$ Y N Y N Y N Disability payments \$ Public assistance payments \$ Y N Y N Public assistance payments \$ Y N Townson, Assistance for marks Familian (TANE) A Y N Temporary Assistance for needy Families (TANF) \$ Periodic allowances such as alimony, child support, or gifts received from persons not living in my household \$ Y N Sales from self-employed resources \$ Y N Any other source not named above \$ Y N I currently have no income of any kind and there is no imminent change expected in my financial status or employment status during the next 12 months.
-3. I will be using the following sources of funds to pay for rent and other necessities: ertify my an ticipated gross annual income for the next 12 months to be (Total of section 2): · constitutes an act of fraud.
+Υ Ν Gross wages from employment (including commissions, tips, bonuses, fees, etc.) \$ Υ N Net income from operation of a business \$ Υ N Rental income from real or personal property \$ Property Value \$ Υ N Cash value of all assets (checking, savings, CD, stocks, bonds) \$ Υ N Value of whole life insurance policies \$ Υ N Interest or dividends from all assets \$ Υ N Social Security payments, annuities, retirement funds, pensions, or death benefits \$ Y N Unemployment Benefits \$ Y N Disability payments \$ Y N Public assistance payments \$ Y N Temporary Assistance for needy Families (TANF) \$ Υ N Periodic allowances such as alimony, child support, or gifts received from persons not living in my household \$ Υ N Sales from self-employed resources \$ Υ N Any other source not named above \$ Υ N I currently have no income of any kind and there is no imminent change expected in my financia status or employment status during the next 12 months.
+3. l will be using the following sources of funds to pay for rent and other necessities: ify ı my ant icipated gross annual income for the next 12 months to be (Total of section 2): - - icipated gross annual income for the next 12 months to be (Total of section 2):

+Under penalty of perjury, I certify that the information presented in this certification is true and accurate to the best of my knowledge.
+The undersigned further understand(s) that providing false representations herein constitutes an act of fraud.
 False, misleading or incomplete information may result in the termination of a lease agreement.
 The information provided is subject to verification by the county or eligible municipality.

-This manual is specific to the FHFC-CRF funding a be relied upon for other CRF-funded programs. administered by SH IP jurisdictions.
+This manual is specific to the FHFC-CRF funding a be relied upon for other CRF-funded programs. administered by SF IIP jurisdictions.
 The manual cannot

 Signature of Applicant Date

 Name of Applicant (Printed) Date

-Witness Witness
+Witness Witness -

 Date

 Or

 FOR AN OATH OR AFFIRMATION:

 STATE OF FLORIDA

 COUNTY OF

 Sworn to (or affirmed) and described before me this day of , 20,

 by ·

 (NOTARY SEAL)

 Signature

 Personally KnownOR Produced Identification on

 Type of Identification Produced Name of Notary (Typed, Printed, or Stamped)